Last Update: February 28, 2014

-Lawmakers in Pierre considered two proposals to reform marijuana polices in the Mount Rushmore State this session.
+South Dakota’s 2013 legislative session saw lawmakers in Pierre consider two proposals to reform marijuana polices in the Mount Rushmore State.
 Unfortunately, neither advanced past committee.

 In addition to the medical defense, SB 221, introduced by Sen. Jim Bradford and Rep. Betty Olson, would have reduced the penalty for possession of marijuana from a Class 1 to a Class 2 misdemeanor.
-The proposed change would have relieved law enforcement from the burden of having to arrest individuals in possession of small amounts of marijuana and would have given officers discretion in regard to arrests, allowing them to use their time as they best see fit.
-In addition, the bill would have scaled back the maximum penalties and jail time associated with a charge of marijuana possession.
+The bill would have scaled back the maximum penalties and jail time associated with a charge of marijuana possession.

 Can medical marijuana help you?